utkuozdemir/pv-migrate/README.md

 - Allows specifying your own docker images for rsync and sshd
 - Supports multiple migration strategies to do the migration efficiently and fallback to other strategies when needed
 - Customizable strategy order
+- Supports arm32v7 (Raspberry Pi etc.) and arm64 architectures as well as amd64

 ## Installation